Sophtli/ImprovedDispensers/README.md

 # ImprovedDispensers
-This is a Minecraft Spigot Plugin.
+This is a Minecraft Spigot Plugin which limits the playtime.